-For the purpose of this CHNA, HSHS St. Vincent Hospital defined its primary service area and populations as Brown County, Wisconsin.
+For the purpose of this CHNA, HSHS St. Mary's Hospital Medical Centerdefined its primary service area and populations as Brown County, Wisconsin.
 The hospital's patient population includes all who receive care without regard to insurance coverage or eligibility for assistance.